zandaqo/structurae/README.md

 #### ObjectView
 Extends DataView to store a JavaScript object in ArrayBuffer akin to C-like struct.
-The fields are defined in ObjectView.schema and can be of any primitive type supported by DataView, their arrays, strings, or other objects and arrays of objects.
+The fields are defined in ObjectView.schema and can be of any primitive type supported by DataView, their arrays, booleans, strings, or other objects and arrays of objects.
 The data is laid out sequentially with fixed sizes, hence, variable length arrays and optional fields are not supported (for those check out [CollectionView](https://github.com/zandaqo/structurae#CollectionView)).

 ```javascript